Form controls

 Custom error messages

-To create a custom validation error, pass a non-empty string to the setCustomValidity()
+To create a custom validation error, pass a non-empty string to the setCustomValidity() method.

 This will override any existing validation constraints.
 The form will not be submitted when a custom